laserpointlabs/ODRAS/docs/integrations/INSIGHT_LM.md

 ### Data Sharing (Manual)

-To use ODRAS data in Insight-LM:
+To use ODRAS data in InsightLM:

 1. Export data from ODRAS (requirements, documents, etc.)
 2. Save as files in filesystem
-3. Add to Insight-LM workbook
+3. Add to InsightLM workbook
 4. Analyze with Continue AI

 ### Workflow Example

 ```
-ODRAS                          Insight-LM
+ODRAS                          InsightLM
 -----                          ----------
 1. Create project
 2. Extract requirements   →    3.
 Copy requirements.md to workbook